 Is this your child's symptom?

-- Child swallows a non-edible solid object (foreign body) or
+- Swallows a non-food solid object (foreign body)

 - Adult suspects an object was swallowed

 - Includes object found in the stool with no history of it being swallowed.
 Sometimes, a young child swallows an object when no one is around.
 Finding it in a stool is the first evidence that this has happened.

 - Coins.
 The most common swallowed object.
 Usually safe except for quarters.
 Call your child's doctor to be sure.

 - Coin diameters are 18 mm (dime), 19 mm (penny), 21 mm (nickel) and 24 mm (quarter).
 Source: U.S. Mint.

 - Small blunt (non-sharp) objects.
 Toy parts, game parts, small buttons, rings, some earrings, paper clips, teeth.
 Usually safe if not sharp.